miscu123/Parking-Sensor-Arduino/README.md

 ## 📋 Features

-Uses an ultrasonic sensor (HC-SR04 or similar) to measure distance.
+Uses an ultrasonic sensor (HC-SR04) to measure distance.

 Three LED indicators for distance feedback: